Getting started — your plain-language guide

 - how risky it is, in plain words ("Refunds move real money and can't be undone."),

 - and whether it asks for your approval each time.
-The riskiest capabilities are set to wait for you automatically.
-(Choosing this yourself, per capability, is coming; narrow limits like "only refunds under $500" aren't available yet.)
+The riskiest capabilities are set to wait for you automatically — and you can turn that on for safer ones too.
+(Narrow limits like "only refunds under $500" aren't available yet.)

 - That's it.
 Leave everything else Off.